k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

 Enough said, let's get started!

-# Write a Basic Ray Tracer

-### Hello Taichi
+# Hello Taichi

 Before we can do anything, we need to be able to draw pixels on the screen.
 A screen of pixels is nothing more than a 2D array of `RGB` values, i.e. each element in the array is a tuple of three floating points.
-Note that the RGB component in Taichi is between `0.0` and `1.0`, not `[0, 0xff]`.
+Note that the RGB component in Taichi is between `0.0` and `1.0`, not `0` to `0xff`.

 ```py
 import taichi as ti